charityyoungblood/DS_Algorithms/quickUnion.md

 B. The Data Structure for Quick-Union
   - Integer Array id[] of size N
   - Interpretation: id[i] is a parent of i - we will think of the integer id array id[] as representing a set of trees, or "forest"

     - Each entry in the id[] array is going to contain a reference to its parent in the tree
     - For example, using the id[] and i structure above, the parent of 3 is 4, the parent of 4 is 9 - so 3's entry on the id[] is 4 and 4's entry in id[] is 9
     - Each entry in the array has a ROOT associated with it, this is the ROOT of it's tree - elements that are all by themselves, i.e. they are their own CONNECTED COMPONENT, point to themselves
     - From this data structure we can associate with each item, a ROOT which is representative of its CONNECTED COMPONENT
+    - Once we CALCULATE the ROOTS, we can implement the FIND operation

+  - Find operation: will check if p and q have the same root - this is the equivalent of saying "are they in the same CONNECTED COMPONENT"? - this will require some degree of work

+  - Union operation: this is very easy - to merge components containing p and q, set the id of p's root to the id of q's root
+    - For EACH one of the union operations, ONLY involves changing ONE entry in the array - VERY EFFICIENT